Professor Janet Shipley, Dr Anastasia Constantinidou

 Liposarcomas are a type of soft tissue sarcoma that arises in fat cells.
 Well-differentiated (WD) liposarcomas have clear cell walls and a regular appearence under the microscope.
 De-differentiated (DD) liposarcomas are much messier and irregular.
 Both are the most frequent subtype of liposarcomas in adults.
 Well-differentiated liposarcomas can recur looking more like the de-differentiated type.
 This is associated with increased aggressiveness.
 In contrast, completely well-differentiated liposarcomas are usually readily curable.
 This project aims to identify the genes involved in making de-differentiated liposarcomas behave more aggressively, so that new therapies can be developed to target these genes and hopefully result in less aggressive liposarcomas.

-- A. Constantinidou A. et al. Epigenetic modulation in well differentiated (WD) and dedifferentiated (DD) liposarcoma (LPS): a novel therapeutic approach.
-ESMO meeting Copenhagen, Denmark 2016.
-Published in Annals of Oncology.
-11th October 2016.
-Volume 27.
-Alongside a poster discussion presentation during the ESMO 2016 Congress, 7-11 October, Copenhagen, Denmark.
+- Constantinidou, J. et al. Epigenetic modulation in well differentiated (WD) and dedifferentiated (DD) liposarcoma (LPS): a novel therapeutic approach.
+Presentation given European Society for Medical Oncology (ESMO).
+October, 2016.
+Copenhagen, Denmark.

-- This work contributed to Dr. Anastasia Constantinidou 2015 PhD Thesis: Identification of Genes Involved in the Differentiation of Liposarcomas as Novel Therapeutic Targets.
+- This work contributed to Dr Anastasia Constantinidou’s 2015 PhD Thesis entitled: Identification of Genes Involved in the Differentiation of Liposarcomas as Novel Targets.